wbobeirne/lnconf-2019-workshop/README.md

-# Chicago BOB Lightning App Workshop
+# Lightning Conference 2019 Workshop

 You're now ready to deploy your app to a production webserver, that's freakin' awesome.
 For this portion, we'll be using [Heroku](https://www.heroku.com/), since it's really easy to use and you can get started for free.